cliss/camel/README.md

 ## Adding a Post

-When a new post is created, you'll want to restart the app in order to clear the caches.
+When a new post is created, if you want an instant refresh, you'll want to restart the app in order to clear the caches.
 There is a commented out route /tosscache that will also do this job, if you choose to enable it.

+Otherwise, the internal caches will reset every 30 minutes.

-There is no mechanism within Camel for transporting a post to the `posts/` directory.
+Additionally, there is no mechanism within Camel for transporting a post to the `posts/` directory.
 It is assumed that delivery will happen by way of a `git push` or equivalent.
 That is, for example, how it would work when run on [Heroku][h].

 [h]: http://www.heroku.com/